 At SUM180, our research, which was based on women but applies broadly to all underrepresented populations, shows that most of us are motivated by money goals and outcomes, not by numbers; that we want to work with advisers to make decisions about our money, but often feel at a disadvantage in a playing field that seems overwhelmingly geared toward people with a lot of money; that we are turned off by the whole investment “game”; and that we really don’t want to spend large chunks of our time thinking and talking about our money.

 SUM180 was designed to address all of these concerns, while giving our clients what they truly want and need: a sense of security and the knowledge they have a comprehensive plan in place.
-More on the “how” of that in my next post.
+Read more to see how that has unfolded.